axelbrando/Mixture-Density-Networks-for-distribution-and-uncertainty-estimation/README.md

 ## Implemented tricks and techniques

 > - Log-sum-exp trick.
-> - ELU+1 representation function for variance scale parameter proposed by us in the Master's Thesis that I will link to when it has been published.
+> - ELU+1 representation function for variance scale parameter proposed by us in the Master's Thesis that I will link when it is published.
 > - Clipping of the mixing coefficient parameter value.
-> - mean log Gaussian likelihood proposed by [Bishop](http://eprints.aston.ac.uk/373/).
+> - Mean log Gaussian likelihood proposed by [Bishop](http://eprints.aston.ac.uk/373/).
-> - mean log Laplace likelihood proposed by us in the Master's Thesis that I will link to when it has been published.
+> - Mean log Laplace likelihood proposed by us in the Master's Thesis that I will link when it is published.
-> - Fast Gradient Sign Method to produce Adversarial Training proposed [by Goodfellow et al.](https://arxiv.org/abs/1412.6572).
+> - Fast Gradient Sign Method to produce Adversarial Training proposed [by Goodfellow et al](https://arxiv.org/abs/1412.6572).
 > - Modified version of Adversarial Training proposed by [Nokland](https://arxiv.org/abs/1510.04189).

 ## Some Keras algorithms used